Welcome to this web site which I hope you will find to be a positive experience!

 It is a fiction that a corporation is a person.
 “A corporation is a fiction, by definition, ...”, according to Patrick Healy in a statement found in evidence provided to the Canadian Parliament’s Standing Committee on Justice and Human Rights in 2002.
 “A corporation is a ‘fiction’ as it has no separate existence, no physical body and no ‘mind’”, according to Joanne Klineberg in a presentation (pdf document) to the Canadian Aviation Safety Seminar in 2004.

 Do Canadians want businesses, companies, their government, and their Queen to operate in the realm of reality, or in the realm of fiction?
-In the real world, how is it possible for a real non-artificial living physical natural person to enter into a contractual employment relationship with a fiction, such as a corporation?
+In the real world, how is it possible for a real non-artificial living physical natural person to enter into a contractual employment relationship with a fiction, or with a fictitious entity?

 Is your faith such that you believe a corporation is real?
 Is your faith such that you believe a dollar is physically real and will have the currently stated claimed value, without knowing exactly what one dollar is, physically and quantitatively?
-Is your faith such that you believe man-made emissions of carbon dioxide cause global warming and ocean acidification?
+Is your faith such that you believe man-made emissions of carbon dioxide cause ocean acidification and global warming, given historical snow cover data in the coldest months?
 Is your faith such that you believe Edward VII was Canada's constitutional Queen regnant?
 Is your faith such that you believe Edward VII was a Queen?
 Who would be a defender of faith like that?

 The possibility exists that there has been a King and a Queen of the United Kingdom of Great Britain and Ireland ever since July 1, 1867.
 “And Jesus looking upon them saith, With men it is impossible, but not with God: for with God all things are possible” (Mark 10:27).
 The possibility exists that the Father, the Son, and the Holy Spirit appointed, blessed, and consecrated the Virgin Mary as Queen Maria.
 People are free to recognize a present-day existence of the United Kingdom of Great Britain and Ireland if they so choose.